-Overall, the Casio SGW450H is a high-quality choice for hikers looking for a few key features but works well without a compass.
+The Casio SGW450H is a high-quality choice for hikers looking for key features but works well without a compass.

-The Sunroad outdoor sports watch is the perfect affordable ABC watch if you don’t have a budget for Suunto Cores.
-You can’t expect advanced features and quality from this model, but it’s the best hiking watch under $100 that’s well worth a look.
+The Sunroad outdoor sports watch is the perfect affordable A.B.C. watch if you don’t have a budget for Suunto Cores.
+You can’t expect advanced features and quality from this model, but the best hiking watch under $100 is well worth a look.

-One of the biggest differences is that the Sunroad watch has a separate button for accessing ABC functions.
+One of the most significant differences is that the Sunroad watch has a separate button for accessing A.B.C. functions.
 I’d say it’s very similar to the Casio ProTrek series.
-You must press the mode button to switch between the altimeter, barometer, and compass functions.
+I press the mode button to switch between the altimeter, barometer, and compass functions.

 After calibration, Sunroad’s compass mode works very well.
-Unlike Suunto Core, the compass appears to work even while the backlight is active.
-For barometer mode, the watch displays barometric pressure, graphs, and ambient barometric pressure.
+Unlike Suunto Core, the compass works even while the backlight is active.
+The watch displays barometric pressure, graphs, and ambient barometric pressure for barometer mode.

-For a budget ABC watch, the Sunroad’s build quality is surprisingly decent.
-If you’re looking for an affordable Suunto Core alternative that cost 100 dollars, it’s worth it.
+The Sunroad’s build quality is surprisingly dec for a budget A.B.C. watched.
+If you’re looking for an affordable Suunto Core alternative that costs 100 dollars, it’s worth it.

 The Fanmis Military is a backpacking watch you can use anywhere.
 It can be used not only for various outdoor activities but also for style statements.

-Among its many features, Fanmis watches can change the backlight to 7 colors and are also water resistant.
+Fanmis watches can change the backlight to 7 colors and are water resistant among their many features.
 These features prove that this watch is interesting but fun.

-The watch also has the option to automatically adjust the calendar and is so light that you can take it with you anytime, anywhere.
+The watch adjusts the calendar automatically and is so light that you can take it anytime, anywhere.

-The buttons on this watch are huge.
-This makes the watch easy to use.
+The buttons on this watch are giant.
+This makes the look easy to use.
 An inverted digital display with a backlight lets you see the time where you can’t see it.

-The cool thing you can do with this watch is that you can set the time for several cities around the world.
+The cool thing you can do with this watch is set the time for several cities worldwide.
 You can also set different alarms and have the date adjusted automatically.
 There is also a timer and stopwatch to record the time it took to reach the summit.

-Casio is a real competitor when it comes to high-performance watches that cost no arms and legs.
+Casio is a real competitor for high-performance watches that cost no arms and legs 2023.
 The Casio SGW100-1V Twin Sensor is a rugged hiking watch for less than $100.